Coscheduling: Implementation

 Some coscheduling techniques exhibit fragments of processes that do not run concurrently with the rest of the coscheduled set.
 The occurrence of these fragments is usually minimized by these algorithms.
 Gang scheduling is a stricter variant of coscheduling that disallows fragments completely.

 Types of coscheduling

 Researchers have classified three types of coscheduling: explicit coscheduling, local scheduling and implicit or dynamic coscheduling.

-Explicit coscheduling requires all processing to actually take place at the same time, and is typically implemented by global scheduling across all processors.
+Explicit coscheduling requires all processing to take place at the same time, and is typically implemented by global scheduling across all processors.
 A specific algorithm is known as gang scheduling.

 Local coscheduling allows individual processors to schedule the processing independently.

 Dynamic (or implicit) coscheduling is a form of coscheduling where individual processors can still schedule processing independently, but they make scheduling decisions in cooperation with other processors.

 History

 The term "coscheduling" was introduced by Ousterhout (1982).
 The original definition is that the process working set must be coscheduled (scheduled for execution simultaneously) for the parallel program to make progress.